About the Global Energy and Climate Model

 Additionally, the GEC Model has multiple detailed features that either underlie or build from the analysis of broader energy trends.
 These include:

-• Technologies: Detailed techno-economic characterisation of over 800 clean energy technologies, including those still under development (either at prototype or demonstration stage) for different applications in heavy industries, long-distance transport and carbon dioxide removal technologies.
+• Technologies: Detailed techno-economic characterisation of over 800 clean energy technologies, including those still under development (either at prototype or demonstration stage) for different applications in heavy industries, long-distance transport and CO2 removal technologies.

 • Critical minerals: Comprehensive analysis of projected demand and supply of critical minerals needed for the energy sector’s transition.